yunfan/punyforth/README.md

 ### Immediate words

 Immediate words are executed at compile time.
-Loops and control structures are implemented with immediate words that compiles the required semantics.
+Loops and control structures are implemented with immediate words that compile the required semantics.

 ```forth
 : begin